 For general workplace guidelines, please refer to COVID-19 Workplace Information.
 All businesses operating in Saskatchewan must be in compliance with these guidelines.
-The information below provides specific information for operators of gyms and fitness facilities.
+The information below provides specific guidelines for operators of gyms and fitness facilities.

 - Gyms and fitness facilities are included in Phase 3 of Re-Open Saskatchewan under the following condition: